koder77/l1vm/README.md

 DragonFly BSD
 -------------
-You have to add a bin/ dirctory in your /home/user directory:
+You have to add a "bin/" directory in your "/home/user" directory:

 <pre>
 $ mkdir bin
 </pre>

-Then you need to paste the following lines to your ".shrc" bash config in your /home directory:
+Then you need to paste the following lines to your ".shrc" bash config in your "/home" directory:

 <pre>
 # check if local bin folder exist